Roca Line: Recent developments

 In April 2013 the University train of La Plata service was opened, using railbuses built by the Argentine company TecnoTren.
 In that same year, Argentine state-owned company SOFSE announced that brand new electric multiple unit trains had been acquired for the line's metropolitan services.
 The contract included 300 coaches for the Roca Line, among the new rolling stock purchased for other lines.

 The State-owned company Operadora Ferroviaria took over Roca Line (operated by Argentren) after the Government of Argentina rescinded the contracts signed with the company on 2 March 2015.
 The contract terms specified that the concession could be cancelled with no right to claim compensation.
 The agreements had been signed in February 2014, committing Argentren and Corredores Ferroviarios to operate the lines.

 In March 2015, a total of 300 brand-new electric multiple units acquired to Chinese company CSR arrived in Argentina.
 The National Government announced that the new CSR EMUs would be put into service in June 2015, what finally happened on 8th of that month.

 The line also reestablished services to Claypole (Constitución–Bosques–Gutiérrez branch) serving with the brand-new EMUs bought from China.
 The service had previously been suspended in February 2014.

 There are currently ongoing electrification works on the line, most notably on the Buenos Aires - La Plata service which has received a US$500 million investment from the state, 300 of which come from an Inter-American Development Bank loan.
 Other works on the line include the refurbishment of stations and the raising of platforms to match the height of the new CSR rolling stock, while the construction of new underpasses and other infrastructure improvements is due to reduce travel times by around 50%.

 On 5 December 2015, the electrified service between Constitución and Quilmes was presented, although the service was only opened next year, after the presidential elections, on 13 February.
 On 13 June 2016, the Quilmes-Berazategui section began service.

 In March 2017, the first section of the electrified service was opened, joining Constitución with City Bell, covering almost 45 km-length.
 The entire project includes to extend the electrified service to La Plata station.
 The extension to La Plata was opened on 18 October 2017, about two years late due to numerous delays in construction.

 In January 2018, Argentinian Minister of Transport Guillermo Dietrich approved an order of 200 EMU cars from CRRC Qingdao Sifang for service on the Roca Line, where they were to replace Toshiba EMUs that were built in the 1980s.
+In 2021 transport minister Alexis Guerrera decided not to renew the freight concession with freight operation transferred to Argentinean Trains Cargo.